junxit/us-congress-bills-112/metadata.md

 - 2012-07-12 — Introduced in House
 - 2012-07-12 — Introduced in House
 - 2012-07-12 — Referred to the House Committee on the Judiciary.
+- 2012-07-19 — Referred to the Subcommittee on Courts, Commercial and Administrative Law.
+- 2012-11-14 — Considered under suspension of the rules. (consideration: CR H6353-6355)
+- 2012-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6116.
+- 2012-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-14 — Mr. Coble moved to suspend the rules and pass the bill, as amended.
+- 2012-11-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6353)
+- 2012-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6353)
+- 2012-11-14 — The title of the measure was amended.
+Agreed to without objection.